maticnetwork/zkevm-docs/docs/protocol/zkevm-upgrades-process.md

 Although Upgradeability is not a permanent feature of the Polygon zkEVM but only a part of the so-called _Training Wheels_, this document acts as a note on the process followed when upgrading.

-Upgrades on the Polygon zkEVM will only affect the following contracts:
+Upgrades on the Polygon zkEVM will typically affect the following contracts:

 - **PolygonZkEVM.sol** (Consensus Contract)
 - **PolygonZkEVMGlobalExitRoot.sol**